Why Does iPhone Keep Asking for Apple ID Password? Here's Why & Fix!

 Fix 2.
 Sign out of iCloud

-Similar to restarting your iPhone, you can usually try logging out and back into your Apple ID to resolve a glitch that led to your iPhone keeping asking for Apple ID password.
+Similar to restarting your iPhone, you can usually try logging out and back into your Apple ID to resolve a glitch that led to your iPhone keeps asking for Apple ID password.

 Fix 3.
 Restart Your iPhone